Father-Daughter Remodeling Team Takes On 165-Year-Old Excelsior Home

 For Kurt, the feeling is mutual.
 Because it’s not just the work that’s solid.
 It’s the bond, too.

 “What a blessing.
 This is one of the many things I love to do and to do it with her,” he said.
-“She’s so talented that believe it or not, it takes a lot of pressure off of me.”MORE NEWS: Teachers Strike FAQ: What You Need To Know
+“She’s so talented that believe it or not, it takes a lot of pressure off of me.”MORE NEWS: Man Arrested After Woman Found Dead In Motley Home

 Kurt and Alisha will paint the outside of the house too — changing it from pink to hale navy.
 They will be done within the next couple months so the house can be used for a wedding.